 Phone screening

 Phone screens can be a time-saving step in the recruitment process.
-While phone conversations cannot replace in-person interviews, they can be used to narrow your candidate pool or learn more about an out-of-area candidate, but are most commonly used to determine if the applicant is still interested based on the “conditions of employment,” the proposed salary range, work shift, etc.
+While phone conversations cannot replace in-person interviews, they can be used to narrow your candidate pool and determine if the candidate is still interested in the position based on the “conditions of employment,” including the proposed salary range, work shift, work location, and eligibility for telework.

 Notes from a phone screen become part of the recruitment record and should be kept for three years.